We gather to celebrate our music, art, culture, creativity and our people.

 More than 16 acts performed.
 People filled the fields to listen, dance and by the time the last light faded from the sky, everyone was on their feet.
 While the music drew the crowd, Indigest also had more to offer.

 When the bands took a break there were workshops to attend.
-A breaking and hip-hop workshop drew all ages.
-The marketplace featured crafts from talented artists and a children’s area offered projects and traditional games.
+A breaking and hip-hop workshop, Dj, graffiti artist, cedar weaving and more provided something for all ages.
+The marketplace featured hand-made products from talented artists and a children’s area offered art projects and traditional games.

 FPCC hopes to host the event every two years.